 Workflow

 The management of workflows is a key feature of CMDBuild, supporting collaborative activities among operators.
-Both cards and processes can be fully configured by the Administrator to reflect specific organizational procedures.
+Both cards and processes can be fully configured by the Administrator to reflect organizational procedures.

 List of processes